Overtime: An overview of overtime

-Once a workday has been established by the employer, it must remain consistent and unchanged, unless there is a legitimate business reason for changing it.
+Once a workday has been established by the employer, it must remain consistent.
+An employer can change its workday only if there is a legitimate business reason for doing so.
 In order to properly calculate overtime wages, it is imperative that both the employer and employee understand when the workday begins and ends.

 Likewise, an employer must define what a workweek is in order to determine when an employee works over 40 hours in one workweek.

 A “workweek” is defined as any seven consecutive 24-hour periods, starting on the same calendar day each week.
 Unless an employer specifically designates another workweek, the labor commissioner will presume a workweek of Sunday through Saturday.
-Like workdays, the employer may establish different workweeks for separate classes of employees; also, the workweek must remain consistent and unchanged unless there is a legitimate business reason for changing it.
+Like workdays, the employer may establish different workweeks for separate classes of employees; also, the workweek must remain consistent and may be changed only if there is a legitimate business reason.

 A California appellate court has ruled that employers cannot artificially designate the workweek in order to circumvent statutory requirement to pay overtime on the seventh consecutive day worked in a workweek.
 Establishing a workweek is important when calculating overtime under the “seventh-day rule” because this rule only applies on the last day of the employer’s defined workweek, not simply any time an employee works seven days in a row.
 Labor investigators have, on occasion, assumed that the workweek begins when the employee’s work shift starts, and have calculated the seven days starting from that specific work day.

-Employers can only designate a workday or workweek that differs from the employee’s assigned schedule if there is a legitimate business reason for doing so.
-Accordingly, employers are urged to establish and document what their workdays and workweeks are so that both the employees and labor investigators are clear on this issue.
+Given their importance, employers are urged to establish and document what their workdays and workweeks are so that both the employees, labor investigators or any other enforcement agency are clear on this issue.

 Establishing Alternative Workweeks